 Learning in the Knowledge Economy

-Most recently and as a fellow with the Social Science Research Council (SSRC), I helped to guide a national experts panel funded by the Bill and Melinda Gates Foundation, working with faculty from five diverse fields (biology, business, history, sociology, economics), to begin to understand future directions for undergraduate education.
-In this research, I explore how learning is organized in universities.
+Most recently and as a fellow with the Social Science Research Council (SSRC), I helped to guide a national experts panel funded by the Bill and Melinda Gates Foundation, working with faculty from five distinct fields (biology, business, history, sociology, economics), to begin to understand future directions for undergraduate education and learning more broadly.

 Wall Street Professionals and Their Firms